 In accordance with the Privacy Act, this policy does not apply to our acts and practices directly related to a current or former employment relationship between us and an employee, and an employee record held by us relating to the employee.

-The security of your Personal Information is important to us and we take reasonable steps to protect it from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-We will also destroy or de-identify Personal Information once we no longer need it for any purpose for which the information may be used, disclosed or retained under the Privacy Act.
+We store personal information in different ways, including in paper files and in electronic form.
+The security of your personal information is important to us and we take reasonable steps to protect it from misuse, interference and loss, and from unauthorised access, modification or disclosure.
+We will destroy or de-identify personal information once we no longer require it for our business purposes.

 When using our website you should be aware that no data transmission over the Internet can be guaranteed as totally secure.
 Although we strive to protect such information, we do not warrant the security of any information that you transmit to us over the Internet and you do so at your own risk.